Consumer medicine information

 If you have trouble remembering to take your medicine, ask your doctor or pharmacist for some hints.

-If you use too much AJOVY
+If you take too much (overdose)

-Things you should do
+Things you must do

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking AJOVY.

 If you are going to have surgery, tell the surgeon or anaesthetist that you are taking this medicine.
+It may affect or be affected by other medicines used during surgery.

 If you become pregnant while taking this medicine, tell your doctor immediately.

 If you are about to have any blood tests, tell your doctor that you are taking this medicine.
+It may interfere with the results of some tests.

 Keep all of your doctor's appointments so that your progress can be checked.

-Things you should not do
+Things you must not do

 Do not take AJOVY to treat any other complaints unless your doctor tells you to.